 In five cuts, you’ll have four sides of the pepper and one large core with seeds attached.
 Discard the core and seeds.

-*P.S.
-Myth or Truth?
-Female peppers have only 3 bumps/sides and are better for snacking while male peppers have 4 bumps/sides and are better for cooking.
-Read more here.
+Quiz Time: Female peppers have only 3 bumps/sides and are better for snacking, whereas male peppers have 4 bumps/sides and are better for cooking.
+True or False?
+Answer here

 Step Three: Cut into Strips